En-Be/bank-tech-test/APPROACH.md

 ## What I would do differently:
 - Maybe iterating on the diagramming of the domain, to prevent backtracking to change a constructor.

+---

+### Session 10

+**Tue  2 Jul 2019 11:23 - Tue 2 Jul 2019 11:51**

+**To do**
+- Pass linter
+- Commit

+**Done**
+- Added scaffolint config in a .rubocop.yml to stop linter raising rspec offenses
+- Moved statement formatting into it's own method
+- Spoke to coach to confirm importance of linter passing 100%, not essential if current solution is simple and effective and adheres to OOP.

+### Session 11

+**Tue 2 Jul 2019 12:14 - Tue 2 Jul 2019 13:20**

+**To do**
+- Continue working through self assessment
+  - Include description of structure in readme
+  - Include screenshot/giph of working app
+- Commit

+**Done**
+- Started updating readme with description of structure but realised I need to change the structure
+- Moved adding of date to transaction from bank
+- Made a statement formatter module
+- Moved formatting methods to module
+- Refactored formatting methods

+### Session 12

+**Tue 2 Jul 2019 14:17**

+**To do**
+- Finish structure writeup in readme
+- Commit

+**Done**
+- Finish structure writeup in readme
+- Commit